jina-ai/jina/docs/concepts/executor/executor-in-flow.md

 ## Serve

 Both served and shared Executors can be used as part of a Flow, by adding them as an {ref}`external Executor <external-executors>`.

-Having a Gateway may be useful if you want to access your Executor with the {ref}`Client <client>` without an additional Flow.
 If the Executor is only used inside other Flows, you should define a shared Executor to save the costs of running the Gateway in Kubernetes.